Younes Kaboul: Return to Tottenham Hotspur

 Ahead of the 2013–14 season, Kaboul recovered from injury and participated in the club's pre-season tour.
 He made his first league appearance in almost a year, coming on as an 86th-minute substitute on 18 August 2013 in a 1–0 win against Crystal Palace.
 Kaboul played in both legs as captain against Dinamo Tbilisi in the UEFA Europa League play-off round, as Tottenham won 8–0 on aggregate.
 However, he found himself out of the starting line-up for the next two months in the club's league matches, due to competitions, as well as, his own injury concern.
 Kaboul returned to the starting line-up against Hull on 30 October in the last 16 of the League Cup and played 120 minutes, resulting in a penalty shoot-out following a 2–2 draw and he scored the seventh penalty, as the club won 8–7 in the shoot-out to advance to the next round.
 However, Kaboul suffered a hip injury that saw him out for a month.
 He returned to training in January before making his return to the first team against Newcastle on 12 February 2014 in a 4–0 win.
 However, Kaboul's return was short-lived as he suffered a calf muscle strain that saw him out throughout February.
 He returned to the starting line-up against Chelsea on 8 March, but was sent off in the 59th minute as the team lost 4–0.
-After the match, Tottenham successfully appealed against his suspension.
+After the match, Tottenham successfully appealed his suspension.
 Following this, Kaboul regained his first-team place, as well as being captain, for the next six matches.
 He also scored his first goal for the club – his first goal in two years – in a 3–1 win against Fulham on 19 April.
 However, Kaboul was sent off for a straight red card in the 25th minute, as Tottenham lost 2–0 against West Ham on 3 May.
 He went on to make 20 appearances and scored one goal in all competitions in the 2013–14 season.